brunonlinespace/linux-resmon/README.md

 5. Have fun!

 <strong>Current version: Version 23.</strong>
-- Version 23 (tested, OK) - Manually modified the headers to align with my other projects.
+- Manually modified the headers to align with my other projects.
-- Change log in the "Archive" branch.
+- Rest of change log in the "Archive" branch.

 <hr>
 <p>I thought this was a fun little project so I decided to share it in case you find it fun/useful too.
 You can help me make it better, but I do not plan to spend much time on this project unless it really does take off, but I need the open-source collaboration because I am not a programmer and I have no clue about python (yet?).
 I am also new in GitHub so please be kind to me :-P</p>